 Boston & Braintree Medicaid Planning and Asset Protection Lawyer

-I help clients navigate the complex Medicaid eligibility rules and properly plan for the possibility that they or their spouse may require nursing home care.
+I help clients navigate the complex Medicaid eligibility rules and properly plan for the possibility that they or their spouses may require nursing home care.

-Medicaid will pay nursing home and long-term care expenses for medically and financially eligible individuals.
-Medicaid planning is intended to engage in appropriate and permissible strategies to best meet your goals and priorities to meet future medical needs.
+Medicaid, administered in Massachusetts by MassHealth, will pay nursing home and long-term care expenses for medically and financially eligible individuals.
+Medicaid planning involves implementing appropriate and permissible strategies to protect your assets while at the same time meeting future medical needs.

-As a result, the transfer of assets into this type of trust must take place at least five years before you apply for Medicaid long term care benefits.
-Conversely, asset transfers done in the five years before you apply for Medicaid benefits to pay for a nursing home may cause you to be ineligible for benefits.
+As a result, the transfer of assets into a qualifying irrevocable trust must take place at least five years before you apply for Medicaid long-term care benefits.
+Otherwise, the applicant will be subject to a period of ineligibility.
+Generally, asset transfers done in the five years before you apply for Medicaid benefits to pay for a nursing home may cause you to be ineligible for benefits.

 We Can Help

 Medicaid planning poses unique challenges to every family and requires individual solutions.
 I strongly recommend that no one should attempt Medicaid planning without the guidance of an experienced elder law attorney.
-Your wish for asset protection must be tailored to your circumstances and goals, and must comply with Medicaid and public benefit rules and laws.
+Your wish for asset protection must be tailored to your circumstances and goals and must comply with Medicaid and public benefits rules and laws.